Advanced Level Courses

 MAAC3065The Thrill of Fear: Horror Narratives Across Media & Cultures (A) (Cross-Listed: CCS 3065)3 ch (3C) (W)

-Why have people in so many times and places enjoyed spooky stories?
-What, if any, value can we assign to tales of horror and the supernatural?
-Do ghost stories and monster movies differ across nations and cultures?
-Questions like these will guide our global study of gothic, horror and supernatural texts chosen from a wide array of media, from literature and cinema, to television, comic books, and video games.
-Topics may include visual culture and the sublime, Freud's notion of “the uncanny,” Jungian archetypes, gender identity, conceptions of ritual and myth, the modern and the postmodern, subcultures, folklore, religion and secularization.
-Open to students who have completed 45 credit hours, or with permission of the instructor.
-Students who have already completed MM 3065 for credit may not enrol in MAAC 3065.
-Students who have taken WLCS 3065 may not attain credit for MAAC 3065.
+Explore why people across different times and places have enjoyed spooky stories.
+Consider the value, if any, we can assign to tales of horror and the supernatural.
+Investigate how ghost stories and monster movies differ across nations and cultures.
+Let questions like these guide your global study of gothic, horror, and supernatural texts, selected from a wide array of media, including literature, cinema, television, comic books, and video games.
+Discuss topics such as visual culture and the sublime, Freud’s notion of the uncanny, Jungian archetypes, gender identity, conceptions of ritual and myth, the modern and postmodern, subcultures, folklore, religion, and secularization.
+NOTE: Credit cannot be counted for both CCS 3065 and MAAC 3065.

 MAAC3066Trauma and Seduction: Early German Cinema (A) (Cross-Listed: CCS 3066, FILM 3066)3 ch (3C) (W)